A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Qubit and Quantum Computational Models

 From a mathematical point of view, a \textit{qubit state} $\ket{\psi}$ is a unit vector in $\mathbb{C}^2$.
-The symbol $\ket{\cdot}$ we just used is inherited from Dirac~\citep{dirac1939new} formalism employed in the quantum mechanics (please see \autoref{app:dirac} for an extensive introduction to such formalism).
+The symbol $\ket{\cdot}$ we just used is inherited from Dirac~\citep{dirac1939new} formalism\footnote{\h{please refer to \autoref{app:dirac} in the \autoref{appendix} for an extensive introduction to this formalism.}} employed in the quantum mechanics.
 In a nutshell, the object $\ket{\psi}$, called \textit{ket}, represents a vector in a Hilbert space.
-Similarly, $\bra{\psi}$, called \textit{bra}, is defined as the adjoint (or dual) of such a ket.
-The letter \quotes{$\psi$} inside a ket or a bra is just a label.
-Note that often binary labels are used, especially to indicate the vectors of a space basis.
+Similarly, $\bra{\psi}$, called \textit{bra}, is defined as the adjoint (or dual) of such a ket. \h{We remind the reader unfamiliar with the Dirac formalism that the symbol within a ket or bra, e.g., the \quotes{$\psi$} used above, can be an arbitrary label (e.g., a letter or a number).} Note that often binary labels are used, especially to indicate the vectors of a space basis.
 For example, the basis $\left\{ , \right\}$ of $\mathbb{C}^2$, referred to as the \textit{computational basis}, is typically indicated as $\{\ket{0}, \ket{1}\}$, or sometimes also as $\{\ket{\uparrow}, \ket{\downarrow}\}$.
-Using this formalism, a qubit state can be represented by where $\alpha$ and $\beta$, called \textit{amplitudes}, are complex numbers such that $|\alpha|^2+|\beta|^2=1$.
+Using this formalism, a qubit state can be represented \h{as} $\ket{\psi}= \alpha\, \ket{0} + \beta\, \ket{1}$, where $\alpha$ and $\beta$, called \textit{amplitudes}, are complex numbers such that $|\alpha|^2+|\beta|^2=1$\footnote{ \h{since a qubit has more states available than simply two levels, often it is useful to visualize it as a point on the so-called \textit{Bloch sphere}, which is a unit sphere in a three-dimensional Euclidean space with the north and south pole corresponding to the computational basis states $\ket{0}$ and $\ket{1}$, respectively (see \autoref{sec:bloch} in the Appendix ).}}.
 Therefore, a qubit state is a coherent {superposition} of the computational basis states $\ket{0}$ and $\ket{1}$.
-However, this does not mean that a qubit has a value between $\ket{0}$ and $\ket{1}$ but rather that it is not possible to say that the qubit is definitively in the state $\ket{0}$, or definitively in the state $\ket{1}$.
+However, this does not mean that a qubit has a value between $\ket{0}$ and $\ket{1}$ but rather that it is not possible to say \h{whether} the qubit is definitively in the state $\ket{0}$, or definitively in the state $\ket{1}$.
 In fact, when we measure a qubit we observe either $\ket{0}$ with probability $|\alpha|^2$, or $\ket{1}$ with probability $|\beta|^2$.
 After the measurement, the qubit state collapses to whatever value ($\ket{0}$ or $\ket{1}$) was observed, irreversibly losing memory of the former $\alpha$ and $\beta$ amplitudes.
-Please note that different kinds of measurements exist for quantum computation, and the one we referred to above is called measurement concerning the computational basis, which is among the most widely used.
-Other measurements are discussed in the appendix (\autoref{app:measurements}).
+Please note that different kinds of measurements \h{exist;} the one we referred to above is called measurement concerning the computational basis, which is among the most widely used.\footnote{ \h{other measurements are discussed in the appendix (\autoref{app:measurements}).}}